Ex vivo: Organ culture

 Organ culture typically involves maintaining organ sections or small fragments in static or semi-static conditions without active perfusion.
 The use of culture media to sustain excised tissues or organs does not alter their classification as ex vivo models, provided that the native tissue architecture remains preserved, in accordance with the criteria proposed by Klein and Hutmacher (2024).
 In dermatological research, human skin organ culture (HSOC) is a technique in which excised human skin is maintained in an artificial medium that preserves its native architecture.
 HSOC models are employed to study wound healing, drug penetration, and toxicological responses.
 By retaining the structural complexity of human skin, these models facilitate the investigation of conditions that are not reproducible in animal models, such as keloid formation.
 (Note: In animals, researchers can induce hypertrophic scars, which are somewhat similar to keloids, but keloid formation does not occur.
 Even in animal models designed to exhibit excessive fibrotic responses through genetic manipulation or specific treatments, the characteristic features of keloids—such as growth beyond the original wound margins and tendency to persist or recur without regression—are not observed.)

-Cell culture involves isolating individual cells from tissues and growing them in a medium enriched with nutrients and growth factors.
-While these cultures retain some functional characteristics of their tissue of origin, they often exhibit changes in phenotype and gene expression when removed from their native environment.
-Primary cell cultures, derived directly from tissues, more closely resemble physiological conditions than immortalized cell lines, making them essential for studying cellular behavior, disease mechanisms, and drug effects.
+Cell culture involves isolating individual cells from tissue and growing them in a medium enriched with nutrients and growth factors.
+While these cultures retain some functional characteristics of their tissue of origin, they often exhibit changes in phenotype and gene expression over time.
+Primary cell cultures, taken directly from tissue, retain physiological characteristics that immortalized cell lines lose over time, which is useful for studying cellular behavior, disease mechanisms, and drug effects in conditions closer to those found in vivo.

 Microscopy and imaging

-Ex vivo microscopy (EVM) uses advanced digital microscopes—such as confocal or optical-coherence devices—to produce microscopic images of fresh tissue, without mounting thin sections on glass slides.
+Ex vivo microscopy (EVM) uses advanced digital microscopes (such as confocal or optical-coherence devices) to produce microscopic images of fresh tissue, without mounting thin sections on glass slides.
 Because the tissue stays intact, surgeons can assess tumor margins or examine biopsy samples during surgery.

 Computed tomography (CT) is used in ex vivo research to produce non-destructive, high-resolution images of internal structures.